Aniiket04/Clustering-Techniques-for-Data-Insights/README.md

 df2=df[df.cluster==1]
 df3=df[df.cluster==2]
 ```
-This code creates three new DataFrames (df1, df2, and df3) by filtering the original DataFrame df based on the cluster labels.<br>
+This code creates three new DataFrames (df1, df2, and df3) by filtering the original DataFrame df based on the cluster labels.

 **4.5 Step-5**
 ```python